 The district has tracked its overall progress in student achievement and graduation rates across the past five years.
-Although progress on these metrics may not be a direct result of Denver's efforts to improve the principal working environment, with the first implementation of the Denver Plan, DPS rose from a district with the lowest rate of student academic growth to the district with the highest rate of academic achievement growth for students in poverty and middle-class students.
-According to DPS, in the last five years, the district has significantly reduced the dropout rate and has increased its four-year graduation rate by 11 percentage points.
+Although progress on these metrics may not be a direct result of Denver's efforts to improve the principal working environment, with the first implementation of the Denver Plan, DPS rose from a district with the lowest rate of student academic growth to the district with the highest rate of academic achievement growth for students in poverty and middle-class students.177 According to DPS, in the last five years, the district has significantly reduced the drop-out rate and has increased its four-year graduation rate by 11 percentage points.
 It has record enrollment increases, and has continued the student-achievement gains initiated with the creation of the Denver Plan in 2005.

-Source: Information for this "District to Watch" example was collected through an interview with Denver Public Schools; the Denver Public Schools website, a Wallace Foundation on-the-spot report116, and Teamwork Matters, a blog written by the Bush Institute.
+Source: Information for this "District to Watch" example was collected through an interview with Denver Public Schools; the Denver Public Schools website, a Wallace Foundation on-the-spot report178, and Teamwork Matters, a blog the George W. Bush Institute wrote.